bootlin/snagboot/docs/board_setup.md

 **Note:** If for some reason, the am335x_usb_setup.sh script exits without cleaning up the network namespace and polling subprocess, you can run the above command to remove them.

+## Broadcom BCM

+Set up your board in "USB device boot mode", connect the board to the USB device port, power the board if necessary.
+A new USB device should appear on your host system.